 As service channels continue to increase and change, it’s also important for training to provide opportunities for dedicated practice.
 By choosing an online solution that offers practice scenarios across chat, email, and ticket handling, agents can hone their skills for every service channel.
 This is also a great opportunity for managers and peers to provide feedback in real time.
 The element of practice immediately reinforces what agents just learned and drastically decreases the amount of time they need to spend on training.
 This leads to faster onboarding, increased confidence, and ultimately, exceptional agent performance.

 Once agents get through essential skills training, the tool can also be used for ongoing training that focuses on soft skills and problem-solving methods.
 This continued learning path is key to creating subject-matter experts across teams.
 High-performing teams also make training content searchable and available to agents when and where they need it.
 Instead, of placing a customer on hold for long periods of time, they can quickly find the answer they need.
 This results in improved first-contact resolution rates, lower hold times, and improved NPS metrics.
 Additionally, when agents are equipped with important work knowledge and essential skills, they feel more appreciated and empowered to become a positive reflection of your brand.

 Customer experience is a defining indicator of brand loyalty.
 Companies that want to elevate these experience should start with their customer service representatives.
 By making investments in agent training they’ll become your best and most valuable brand ambassador.

 World-class customer service teams use Lessonly to Do Better Work

-Lessonly is powerfully simple training software that helps customer service teams learn, practice, and perform like never before.
+Lessonly is powerfully simple customer service training software that helps teams learn, practice, and perform like never before.
 Managers and trainers deliver effective onboarding, proving ongoing training, and share best practices.
 The results?
 Effective team learning, happier employees, and extraordinary experiences.
 Learn more and demo Lessonly today.